harleypig/dotvim/docs/coc-ale-setup.md

     to" commands provided by CoC, allowing quick navigation to definitions, type definitions, implementations, and references of the symbol under the cursor, respectively.

+#### Settings for ALE

+The ALE settings in the `ale.vim` file are grouped to optimize the plugin's behavior and integration with CoC.

+LSP features are disabled to prevent conflicts with CoC's LSP capabilities.

+Linters are disabled to prevent conflicts with CoC's linting configuration.

+Virtual text for inline error messages is disabled for a cleaner editing interface.

+Automatic fixing on file save is enabled.

+ALE fixers are set up to clean up whitespace and other formatting issues across various file types.

+`<leader>fb` mapping is provided for triggering fixes manually.